Body Language vs. Micro-Expressions

 While these gestures or behaviors are useful in discerning true thoughts and feelings, they are in no way indicative of deception.
 They may indicate psychological or physical discomfort, dislike, issues, or nervousness, but that is it.
 No inference of deception can be drawn from these for there is no single behavior indicative of deception.
 None.

-If you truly want to learn about body language and nonverbal communications and go beyond the tripe usually served on television, give yourself a treat and read Desmond Morris' trilogy on nonverbals (Manwatching, Bodywatching, Peoplewatching).
+If you truly want to learn about body language and nonverbal communications, give yourself a treat and read Desmond Morris' trilogy on nonverbals (Manwatching, Bodywatching, Peoplewatching).
 Morris looks at humans with the critical eye of a scientist discovering a new species and explains why we do the things we do.
 He is an authority without equal when it comes to nonverbal communications and as a zoologist and anthropologist, will open your eyes as no other author or expert can, with perhaps the exception of Charles Darwin, who started it all one day while watching orangutans in the London zoo.

 Darwin, Charles.
 1872.
 The Expression of Emotion in Man and Animals.
 New York: Appleton-Century Crofts.